AlexSD92/ckc_lifts/README.md

 1. W3Schools
     - An invaluable resource for this project in terms of documentation and tutorials.
+    - Borrowed code for [flip cards](https://www.w3schools.com/howto/howto_css_flip_card.asp) on pricing.html page.
+This can also be found commented in style.css.

 2. MDN Web Docs
     - Another fantastic resource for this project in terms of documentation and tutorials.